 “Agent Cody Banks” is a pint-sized James Bond-style adventure that might have been co-produced by the CIA and the extreme-sporting-goods industry.
-Pic is a lot more enjoyable than most of what passes as youth-aimed entertainment nowadays.
-Modestly budgeted item could reap a profit and perhaps lead to a franchise for hit-starved MGM.
+Yet as crass as it is, product placement-heavy pic wants to engage youthful imaginations rather than just pacify them, and is a lot more enjoyable — for adults as well as kids — than most of what passes as youth-aimed entertainment nowadays.
+Moreover, as a spy pic, it has more pizzazz than the last few Bond adventures, “The Sum of All Fears” or “The Recruit” (to which it bears a particular resemblance).
+Modestly budgeted item, which boasts a credits-busting 14 producers, could reap a tidy profit and perhaps even lead to a franchise for hit-starved MGM.